 - That a single use "Museum" for Custom House is not a sustainable option for SHBT to deliver; - That the preferred option for the Custom House development will be the delivery of a mixed-use community and creative hub.
 (Option 4) - That the building will incorporate an accessible display of heritage artefacts relating to the history of Leith.
-This permanent heritage display element will be developed with key partners, such as the City of Edinburgh Council's Museum & Galleries service to ensure a high standard of interpretation and curation; - That the building must be developed with the potential to generate sufficient income to operate, manage and maintain Custom House to a high standard; - That issues related to how the building addresses climate change, energy efficiency and a drive towards "net zero" will be central to the wider development and future operation of Custom House with the aim to respect and compliment the historic fabric of the building and be an exemplar for the future redevelopment of heritage assets by SHBT and others; - That further assessment is carried out during the next development stage with regards the potential phasing of the development project, targeting the main Custom House building as a first phase, with other areas following on in due course to complete the preferred option layout.
-The impact on overall development costs if the project was to be phased, timescales to deliver a fully redeveloped Custom House & Cruiser Store, and the financial sustainability of the buildings operational model in the short, medium and long term would need to be explored in detail. - That Option 1 the enhanced existing use, is developed as a "back up" option, addressing some, but not all of the key issues facing the building.
-This option may also need to be phased to fit the available external funding.
+This permanent heritage display element will be developed with key partners, such as the City of Edinburgh Council's Museum & Galleries service to ensure a high standard of interpretation and curation; - That the building must be developed with the potential to generate sufficient income to operate, manage and maintain Custom House to a high standard; - That issues related to how the building addresses climate change, energy efficiency and a drive towards "net zero" will be central to the wider development and future operation of Custom House with the aim to respect and compliment the historic fabric of the building and be an exemplar for the future redevelopment of heritage assets by SHBT and others; - That Option 4A Phase 1 of the preferred option targeting redevelopment of the main Custom House building, is developed as a "back up" option, addressing some, but not all of the key issues facing the building; - That further assessment is carried out during the next development stage with regards the potential phasing of the development project.
+The impact on overall development costs if the project was to be phased, timescales to deliver a fully redeveloped Custom House & Cruiser Store, and the financial sustainability of the buildings operational model in the short, medium and long term would need to be explored in detail.